Inside the Gaza hospital where mums are too weak to breastfeed their babies

 “The hospital lacks enough milk for these children.
 Today we lost a new baby girl in the intensive care unit.
 Every day we lose children.
 How long will we continue to let them die?”

 Pressure is mounting on Israel to pull back as its gruelling offensive has killed more than 31, 000 Palestinians, the vast majority women and children according to Palestinian health officials.
-A siege has led to hunger, thirst and sickness threaten the lives of families, not just the bombing.
+A siege has led to hunger, as thirst and sickness threaten the lives of families beyond the bombing itself.

 The most vulnerable are the youngest.

-The UN’s children's agency, Unicef, had already warned that nearly 1 in 3 children under two years old in northern Gaza suffer from acute malnutrition, twice as many as in their last report in January.
+The UN’s children's agency, Unicef, had already warned that nearly one in three children under two years old in northern Gaza suffer from acute malnutrition, twice as many as in their last report in January.
 They said they had registered children with severe wasting, the most life-threatening form of malnutrition in shelters and health centres their staff and partners visited.

 In total, the health ministry in Hamas-run Gaza says that 27 children have died from malnutrition and dehydration in recent weeks.